The earth shall SOON dissolve like snow?

 We have unambiguous historical proof that these events did indeed take place “soon” as Jesus returned with both blessings and cursings.
 The holy city was destroyed along with the temple that will never be rebuilt.
 The sun never again shined on the Jewish nation that killed their Messiah as 1.1 million Jews died the most horrific holocaust that nation would ever see.

 So the next time you sing this song or any song for that matter, ask yourself if each verse is Biblically supported.
 If truth matters, it seems that we ought to become more theologically discerning.
-Music is a simply marvelous venue with which to dispense sound theology, but if it is not theologically sound, the danger is that it can easily escape our filters and become inculcated into our views.
+Music is a simply marvelous venue with which to dispense sound theology, but if it a song is not theologically sound, the danger is that it can easily escape our filters and become inculcated into our views.

 Perhaps “the earth shall soon dissolve like snow” should in-fact be permanently replaced with: